imor/mini-lsm/mini-lsm-book/src/week4-overview.md

 # The Rest of Your Life (TBD)

-This is an advanced part that deep dives into optimizations and applications of the LSM storage engine and will make your implementation more production-ready.
-We are still planning on the content, and this part will not be publicly available in near future.
+This advanced part deep-dives into optimizations and applications of the LSM storage engine to make your implementation more production-ready.
+We are still planning the content, and this part will not be publicly available in the near future.

 | Week + Chapter | Topic                                | Solution | Starter Code | Writeup |
 | -------------- | ------------------------------------ | -------- | ------------ | ------- |